Handle unlimited channels

 Write declarative code

-Without callbacks, asynchronous logic can always be executed from top to bottom.
-This makes it more obvious which parts of the code are serial and which parts are parallel and it encourages a more declarative style of programming.
+loops makes it more obvious which parts of the code are serial and which parts are parallel; it encourages a more declarative style of programming.

 Avoid memory leaks